fheitmueller/cv/index.md

 -   “Challenges of Taxing MNEs in the Global South”, 14 October 2021, in Master’s course “Law and Development”, coordinated by Annelien Bouland, Leiden University.
--   “Balancing FDI attraction and revenue collection”, 7 October 2021, in Honours Class course “Policy coherence to achieve the Sustainable Development Goals from a tax, trade and investment law perspective” at Leiden University, coordinated by Irma Mosquera
+-   “Balancing FDI attraction and revenue collection”, in Honours Class course “Policy coherence to achieve the Sustainable Development Goals from a tax, trade and investment law perspective” at Leiden University, coordinated by Irma Mosquera, 2021 and 2022

 ## Other academic activities